 Hard to Top This Ride

-With its amber-colored wooden structure and electric-orange track (RMC's signature color), Goliath is a dramatic and handsome sight on the midway.
+With its amber-colored wooden structure and electric-orange track (one of RMC's signature colors), Goliath is a dramatic and handsome sight on the midway.
 The track is the key to Goliath's success.

 Son of Beast also included a single loop, but it accomplished its feat by converting the inverted part of the track to tubular steel.
 The wooden Topper track on the Great America ride remains the same throughout its two inversions.